fearnworks/GraphCap/doc/development/adding_providers.rst

 -------------
 Before you begin, ensure you have the following:
 - A clear understanding of the new provider's API, credentials, and requirements.
-- Familiarity with the GraphCap configuration structure (TOML) and provider client design.
+- Familiarity with the graphcap configuration structure (TOML) and provider client design.
 - A working development environment with Python 3.11+ and all required dependencies installed.

 Step 1: Add Provider Configuration Example